“Should I Stay or Should I Go?”

 Ironically, the downside of a Trump defeat in November is that his tax cuts for the wealthy that brought growth to the US stockmarket may possibly be reversed by Biden both on a policy basis and through necessity.
 The current level of Covid-19 bailouts stands at US$ 3 Trillion and will likely grow in the coming months, dwarfing the US$ 700 Billion Troubled Asset Relief Program needed at the height of the Global Financial Crisis.
 Quantitative Easing needs to be paid for and just can’t be borrowed out perpetually in the future especially if inflation continues to be low.

-Despite the strength of the US Dollar against most international currencies its recent weakness against the Euro (4.5% in the last 3 months) due to relative confidence in the European Commission proposed a plan for a rescue fund, leaves Euro based investors such as ourselves with recent lower US market returns relative to our American counterparts.
+Despite the strength of the US Dollar against most international currencies its recent weakness against the Euro (4.5% in the last 3 months) due to relative confidence in the European Commission proposed a plan for a rescue fund.
+This leaves Euro based investors such as ourselves with recent lower US market returns relative to our American counterparts.
+But the impact of Covid 19 and Financial Markets is not localised, but a global ripple effect.

 Where To From Here?

-Once the social unrest issues of the last week abate (and they will irrespective of the handling of the protest marches) the continued threat of mass unemployment and deep recession as well as the US China geopolitical tension may keep nerves frayed.
-And in case you forgot, BREXIT is still with us and 2020 could well be Boris’ Annus Horribilis with the Covid fallout and the likelihood of talks getting obstructed by the inability of parties on both sides of the negotiations to physically meet.
+Social unrest issues of the last week abate (and they will irrespective of the handling of the protest marches).
+The continued threat of mass unemployment and deep recession as well as the US China geopolitical tension may keep nerves frayed.
+And in case you forgot, BREXIT is still with us.
+The year 2020 could well be Boris’ Annus Horribilis with the Covid fallout.
+He also has the likelihood of talks getting obstructed by the inability of parties on both sides of the negotiations to physically meet.

-This may all sound doom and gloom but Stockmarkets have a habit of providing surprises, the recent bounce from March 23rd being a case in point.
-Many individual shares are very cheap right now because of a lack of confidence based on their sector, travel and hospitality being the main areas of concern.
+This may all sound doom and gloom but Stockmarkets have a habit of providing surprises.
+The recent bounce from March 23rd being a case in point.
+Many individual shares are very cheap right now because of a lack of confidence based on their sector.
 Over time, things will right themselves and for those who are invested directly or through their pension funds, our advice is to stay invested.
+Both Covid 19 and Financial Markets will recover and move onto brighter pastures.

-For those with new monies, a drip in strategy over some months may be an approach to consider as market rises never happen in a continuous upward curve.
+In short, for those with new monies, a drip in strategy over some months may be an approach to consider.
+This is because market rises never happen in a continuous upward curve.